-Estate, Trust and Guardianship Administration are complicated but can accomplish many important objectives.
+Estate, Trust and Guardianship Administration is complicated but can accomplish many important objectives.
 A skilled probate attorney can help ensure the needs and goals of the grantor are fully addressed.

 Matthew R. Hess offers compassionate representation to individuals and families who are grieving the loss with a loved one and find themselves appointed as the executor or administrator of that person’s estate.
 When a person dies, ownership of their assets must be transferred to others.
 If a person had a valid will in place, the estate’s representative is called an “executor,” and s/he will be responsible for distributing their loved one’s possessions according to the terms of the will.
 If a person dies without a will, the estate’s representative is called an “administrator,” and that person will be responsible to distribute property according to Illinois’ intestacy statute.